nuxeo-sandbox/nuxeo-fontoxml/README.md

     * `folderId`: string, where to create.
 Sent by Fonto.
 Can be null
     * `isAsset`: boolean, tells the chain is we are creating an XML document or an asset (Picture, typically)
     * `docTypeForNewXML`: string, the type of document to create when `isAsset` is `false`.
 Read from the XML configuration, it is optional and can be null or `""`
+  * Also, the input blob has its file name set.
+The document can be created using it (in JS Automation, you will use `input.getFilename()`)

 * If `callbackChain`of `creation` is empty or if it returned `null`, the plugin creates the new document:
   * If it is an XML:
     * if `typeForNewXMLDocument`is not empty, the plugin creates a document of this type